Reactive-Extensions/RxJS/doc/api/core/operators/fromevent.md

 Creates an observable sequence by adding an event listener to the matching DOMElement, jQuery element, Zepto Element, Angular element, Ember.js element or EventEmitter.

 Note that this uses the library approaches for jQuery, Zepto, Backbone.Marionette, AngularJS and Ember.js and falls back to native binding if not present.
+If you are using AMD you may need to include these libraries as dependencies of RxJs in your requirejs configuration file.
+RxJs will attempt to detect their presence when deciding which library to use.

 #### Arguments
 1. `element` *(`Any`)*: The DOMElement, NodeList, jQuery element, Zepto Element, Angular element, Ember.js element or EventEmitter to attach a listener.
 For Backbone.Marionette this would be the application or an EventAggregator object.